Public Submission Instructions

 - Abstract titles may contain a maximum of 25 words and 120 characters.
 Abstract text cannot exceed 250 words in total and 1500 characters per section.

 - Authors must indicate preference of presentation type: oral, poster or oral, poster, or poster virtual.
-The Programme Committee will decide presentation type upon review.
+The Programme Committee will decide the presentation type upon review.

 - Presenting authors must have active MyEAN user accounts under the submitted email address.
 Every presenting author can present a maximum of 3 abstracts.
 The submission system will alert the submitter if the selected presenting author has already been assigned 3 abstracts.

-- If your abstract has been accepted as poster presentation, you will be asked to prepare a poster in electronic format (ePoster).
-Guidelines will follow based on acceptance of your abstract.
+- If your abstract has been accepted as a poster presentation, you will be asked to prepare a poster in electronic format (ePoster).
+Guidelines will follow based on the acceptance of your abstract.
 Presenting authors will present their posters in e-poster sessions during the congress.